jaredbach/3-Legged-OAuth-WorkFlow-for-Twitter/README.md

 # 3-Legged-OAuth-WorkFlow
+In order to most easily replicate this code, I recommend using Visual Studio Code as a code editor.
+If you have any questions, I will also then be able to answer them more easily.

 ## Step 1: Create a Virtual Environment
 Creating a Virtual Environment in Visual Studio Code Lets say that the name of the virtual environment that you want to create is:

 		herzlbot-env

 1. Create the virtual environment by opening the folder where you want the virtual environment in the terminal.
    Execute the following code:

 		python3 -m venv herzlbot-env

 2. Now it is time to install packages.
-       Update the terminal with this code to make sure you are working in the context of the virtual environment: source herzlbot-env/bin/activate
+   Update the terminal with this code to make sure you are working in the context of the virtual environment:

+		source herzlbot-env/bin/activate

 3. Make sure that the interpreter is updated to the virtual environment.

-   4. Make sure to update pip as well, using the command: pip install --upgrade pip
+4. Make sure to update pip as well, using the command:

+		pip install --upgrade pip

 ## Step 2: Install the Packages in the Virtual Environment
 Run this command in the terminal in the virtual environment:

 		pip install -r requirements.txt